cosmos/iavl/docs/architecture/adr-001-flush-version.md

 These changes, while drastically improving performance under certain circumstances, introduces certain tradeoffs.
-Specifically, an application with a deterministic state-machine that commits and merkle-izes state via IAVL tree(s), can no longer guarantee that a state is written to disk when it is committed and must rely on some sort of state replay mechanism (e.g. Tendermint p2p gossip).
+Specifically, an application with a deterministic state-machine that commits and merkle-izes state via IAVL tree(s), can no longer guarantee that a state is written to disk when it is committed and must rely on some sort of state replay mechanism (e.g. Tendermint peer-to-peer gossip & state machine execution).
 While this inherently is not necessarily a problem, it becomes a problem under certain contexts that depend on a specific version existing on disk.